microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationrubric-update.md

 ---
-title: "Update educationrubric"
+title: "Update educationRubric"
-description: "Update the properties of educationrubric object."
+description: "Update the properties of educationRubric object."
 localization_priority: Normal
-author: ""
+author: "dipakboyed"
-ms.prod: ""
+ms.prod: "education"
 doc_type: "apiPageType"
 ---

-# Update educationrubric
+# Update educationRubric

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of educationrubric object.
+Update the properties of an [educationRubric](../resources/educationrubric.md) object.

-Patching a rubric attached to an assignment (PATCH /education/me/assignments/{id}/rubric) is only possible before the assignment is published, and what is patched is actually the original rubric that exists under /education/users/{id}/rubrics.
-Once the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
-That rubric can be retrieved using [GET /education/me/assignments/{id}/rubric](educationrubric-get.md), but it cannot be patched.
+Patching a rubric attached to an assignment (```PATCH /education/me/assignments/{id}/rubric```) is only possible before the assignment is published, and what is patched is actually the original rubric that exists under ```/education/users/{id}/rubrics```.
+After the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
+That rubric can be retrieved using [```GET /education/me/assignments/{id}/rubric```](educationrubric-get.md), but it cannot be patched.

 ## Permissions